chumakovvchuma/reaction-product-importer/README.md

 - Custom Objects - can be delimited by any field but key values must be separated by =

 _**Note:**_ Any custom field you have must be supported by your product schema or it will not import.

-You can easily add custom fields to extend the CSV for your store as well.

 Here's an example of what a more complex csv import file would look like - _custom fields have *italicized* headers_